baboune/UnofficialApceraDoc/README.md

 ## Steps after install ubuntu

 ### Run scripts
 Once Ubuntu is setup on each server.
-There are two scripts to run:
+There are two scripts to run as root (or sudo):
 ```
 - provision_base.sh
 - provision_orchestrator.sh